JeeWeetje/lora-azure-iot-workshop/TheThingsNetwork.md

     Error occured: 99
     Repair of machine needed...
     ```

+*Note*: The red LED on the LED bar should be lit too.

 Now we have a running Arduino with some basic logic.
 Let's send some messages using The Things Network.